metabypass/captcha-solver-javascript/README.md

-to install these packages use npm install metabypass-captcha-solver
+to install these packages use

+npm install metabypass

-for using this package first import metabypass-captcha-solver const solver = require("metabypass-captcha-solver");
+for using this package first import metabypass

+const solver = require("metabypass");

 # 1.authentication